laipn/company-fit/README.md

 Hypothesis 1: When placed in a position of power, good leaders become bad leaders.
 Hypothesis 2: Positions of power attract bad leaders.
 Hypothesis 3: When choose leaders, bad (or immoral) leaders have a [selective](https://en.wikipedia.org/wiki/Natural_selection) advantage.
-Hypothesis 4: People are typically worse leaders than they portray.
-The power structures either allow or force the facade to be dropped.
+Hypothesis 4: People are typically worse leaders than they outwardly portray.
+Power structures either allow or force the facade to be dropped.

 Note that the hypotheses influencess the [Leadership Culture](#leadership-culture) section of this document.
 It's also possible that all are correct.